robyndahl/AdvancedPaleobiology/Labs/Tests/AdvancedQuiz.md

 # R Advanced Concepts Quiz

 Complete this test by working through the problem sets and then uploading your answer sheet to your own markdown sheet in your GitHub Repository.
-Submit a link to your answer sheet in Canvas by the due date:
+Submit a link to your answer sheet in Canvas by the due date: **Thursday, Jan 24 @ 11:59pm**

 ## A Mystical Rite of Passage